MHC Traveling Exibits

 The Mountain Heritage Center extends its mission beyond campus by offering traveling exhibitions that celebrate the people, traditions, and landscapes of Southern Appalachia.
-These exhibits bring mountain culture to life in libraries, museums, and community centers across Western North Carolina, helping to spark conversation, preserve heritage, and build connections.
+By bringing mountain culture to life in libraries, museums, and community centers across Western North Carolina, the Center aims to spark conversation, preserve heritage, and build connections.

-Organizations interested in hosting a traveling exhibition from the Mountain Heritage Center can get started by emailing .
-Please include the exhibition title in the subject line, along with your preferred dates and your organization’s name in the message.
+Organizations interested in hosting a traveling exhibition from the Mountain Heritage Center may email Interim Director Peter Koch.
+Please include your preferred exhibition title in the subject line, along with your preferred dates and your organization’s name in the message.

 In addition to a rental fee, borrowing organizations are responsible for insuring and transporting the exhibit to and from their venue.
 Upon request, MHC staff can assist with digital marketing and programming ideas.
 Delivery and installation services are also available for an additional charge.